-Major-General Alfred Ernest Walford was born in Montreal on 20 August 1896, and received his education at Westmount, Quebec.
-Initially employed as an accountant with the family firm, he later accepted a financial advisor and secretary-treasurer position with the firm of James A. Ogilvie and Sons of Montreal.
+Major-General Alfred Ernest Walford was born in Montreal on 20 August 1896.
+He received his education at Westmount, Quebec.
+Employed as an accountant with the family firm, he later accepted a financial advisor and secretary-treasurer position with the firm of James A. Ogilvie and Sons of Montreal.

 In September 1914, he enrolled in the local unit, the 58th Westmount Rifles and served as a signaller.
 One year later, he enlisted in the 3rd Canadian Siege Battery of the Canadian Expeditionary Force and went overseas in December 1915.
 In June 1916, the battery, (often referred to as “Cape’s Battery” after its first commander), was in action at the Somme.
-Here, as a Corporal with the 12th Canadian Siege Battery, he was awarded the Military Medal for bravery in the field, subsequently gained a promotion to Warrant Officer Class II and was commissioned.
+Here, as a Corporal with the 12th Canadian Siege Battery, he was awarded the Military Medal for bravery in the field and gained promotion to Warrant Officer Class II.
 He continued to serve with the 12th until the Armistice.

-While in the United Kingdom he served as Assistant Adjutant and Quartermaster General (AA & QMG) with the 1st Division and on promotion to Brigadier, in a similar capacity at Canadian Corps Headquarters.
+While in the United Kingdom, he served as Assistant Adjutant and Quartermaster General (AA & QMG) with the 1st Division and on promotion to Brigadier, in a similar capacity at Canadian Corps Headquarters.
 Later, when the First Canadian Army trained for the invasion of Europe, Brigadier Walford assisted at Headquarters.
 He was mentioned-in-Dispatches for his work on the Normandy campaign.
-In the fall of 1944, he gained the rank of Major-General and was appointed Adjutant General.
+In the fall of 1944, he gained the rank of Major-General and the position of Adjutant General.

 In late 1944, he received the Commander of the Order of the British Empire.
 In early 1945, he received the Legion of Merit by the United States.
-Prior to his retirement in early 1946, Major-General Walford was appointed to the Most Honourable Order of the Bath.
+Before his retirement in early 1946, Major-General Walford received the Most Honourable Order of the Bath.

-An active leader in his community, he held a number of positions: Governor of McMaster University, Treasurer of the Montreal Board of Trade and Commissioner of the Montreal Metropolitan Area Boy Scouts.
+As an active leader in his community, he held many positions, serving as Governor of McMaster University, Treasurer of the Montreal Board of Trade and Commissioner of the Montreal Metropolitan Area Boy Scouts.
 He became the first Canadian President of the Federation of Commonwealth and British Chambers of Commerce.